 Board and executive relationship

-The roles of the chairman and the CEO are formalised, separate and clearly defined.
+The roles of the chairman and the chief executive officer are formalised, separate and clearly defined.
 This division of responsibilities at the helm of the company ensures a balance of authority and power, with no individual having unrestricted decision-making powers.
-The chairman leads the board and the CEO is responsible for the executive management of the group.
-While the board and executive management collectively determine the strategic objectives of the group, the board is responsible for approving the group’s strategy, and the executive is responsible for executing this strategy and for the ongoing management of the business.
+The chairman leads the board and the chief executive officer is responsible for the executive management of the group.
+While the board and executive management collectively determine the strategic objectives of the group, the board is responsible for approving the group's strategy, and the executive is responsible for executing this strategy and for the ongoing management of the business.
 Regular reporting by the executive on progress made in executing its mandate allows the board to monitor implementation of strategy and to assess the effectiveness thereof.
-Non-executive directors have direct access to management and may meet with management independently of the executive directors.
+Non‑executive directors have direct access to management and may meet with management independently of the executive directors.

 Board and committee meeting attendance

 > > > > Please scroll right to view full table